 It is also possible to enroll in the Gerontology Certification Program concurrently with enrollment in the Lifespan Developmental Psychology Program.
 More information about this program may be found at:http://www.aging.uab.edu/SubChannel/Training/pdf/gep-student-policy-2006.pdf

-The Medical / Clinical Psychology Doctoral Program trains students to become leaders in health promotion, disease prevention, risk reduction, and symptom assessment and amelioration in multidisciplinary and medical settings.
-Research, course work and clinical training emphasize behavioral and psychological factors associated with medical illness and injury as well as neurobehavioral disorders across the lifespan.
+The Medical / Clinical Psychology Doctoral Program prepares students to become leaders in health promotion, disease prevention, risk reduction, and symptom assessment and amelioration in interdisciplinary and medical settings.
+Research, course work and clinical training emphasize behavioral and psychological factors associated with medical illness and injury as well as neurobehavioral and psychological disorders across the lifespan.
 The Medical/Clinical Psychology Program is accredited to offer training in clinical psychology by the American Psychological Association.

 The Department of Psychology (College of Arts and Sciences) and the UAB School of Medicine co-sponsor the Medical/Clinical Psychology Doctoral Program.
 Program faculty are distributed across multiple academic departments and divisions, including but not limited to Psychology, Psychiatry, Pediatrics, Neurology, Preventive Medicine, Clinical Immunology and Rheumatology, and Physical Medicine and Rehabilitation.
-Clinical psychologists and researchers in UAB-affiliated clinical and research centers, the Children’s Behavioral Health System, the Birmingham VA Medical Center and throughout the community also play active roles in teaching as well as research and clinical supervision.
+Clinical psychologists and researchers in UAB-affiliated clinics and research centers, the Children's of Alabama Hospital, the Birmingham VA Medical Center and throughout the community also play active roles in teaching as well as research mentoring and clinical supervision.

-Research programs in which faculty and students are currently involved include: accidental injury and child abuse risk prevention; adolescence, aging, autism spectrum and other neurodevelopmental disorders and developmental disabilities; chronic pain; coping with stress and illness, dementia, eating disorders and obesity; epilepsy; minority health issues and health disparities; neural plasticity; neuroimaging, pediatric oncology; rehabilitation following traumatic brain and spinal cord injury, stroke and neurobehavioral disease; sleep and feeding problems of childhood and substance abuse.
+Research programs in which faculty and students are currently involved include: accidental injury and child abuse risk prevention; adolescence, aging, autism spectrum and other neurodevelopmental disorders and developmental disabilities; chronic pain; coping with medical illness, dementia, eating disorders and obesity; epilepsy; minority health issues and health disparities; neural plasticity; neuroimaging; pediatric oncology; response to stress and psychological trauma; rehabilitation following traumatic brain and spinal cord injury, stroke and neurobehavioral disease; sleep and feeding problems of childhood; and substance abuse.

-With the approval of both programs it is possible to complete the Master’s in Public Health program and the Medical/Clinical Psychology program concurrently.
+With the approval of both programs it is possible to complete the Master of Science in Public Health program and the Medical/Clinical Psychology program concurrently.

 The deadline for receipt of complete applications for admission is: November 30 for all three programs.
 Applications are invited both from students with bachelor's degrees and from those who may have already completed some graduate study.
 The GRE General Test is required.
-The GRE Psychology Test is required for students applying for the Medical/Clinical Psychology Program.
+For the most up-to-date description of application requirements please see the websites for the individual programs, given below.
+For the most up-to-date description of application requirements please see the websites for the individual programs, given below.

 Admission to the Psychology graduate programs is highly selective.
 Applications are evaluated as a whole without minimum criteria on single scores or other indicators.
 Transcripts are evaluated for the content and difficulty of courses completed as well as grades received.
 All programs follow an affirmative action/equal opportunity process to ensure that all applicants are evaluated fairly and on the basis of their individual merit.
 Further information regarding admission to the three programs appears below: